-“It might be gas cards to get to radiation, it might be grocery cards - maybe a mortgage or a rent payment - whatever it is they need in order to just make treatment go a little bit more smoothly for them.
-We don’t do medical bills, but we can do lots of other things,” she said.
+“It might be gas cards to get to radiation, it might be grocery cards -- maybe a mortgage or a rent payment -- whatever it is they need in order to just make treatment go a little bit more smoothly for them.
+We don’t do medical bills, but we can do lots of other things.”

 Beck is an 11-year survivor of breast cancer and a participant in the Race for the Cure for many years.
 The 69-year-old is a co-founder of the Pink Ribbon Cupboard, which was started in 2010.

 “My cancer was discovered by a routine mammogram, so I strongly encourage people to make sure they get that every single year faithfully,” said Beck, who underwent almost six months of chemotherapy and had a mastectomy.

 The funds raised make potentially life-saving services and programs possible such as free mammograms and diagnostics, preliminary medical treatment for qualified breast cancer patients who cannot afford care, support services and breast cancer education.

 The Susan G. Komen Brainerd Lakes Race for the Cure goal is to raise $250,000.
 Up to 75% of net proceeds are used for local programs like those mentioned above, with 25% used to fund breast cancer research, according to Susan G. Komen officials.

 For more information about the Susan G. Komen Brainerd Lakes Race for the Cure, visit www.komenminnesota.org and type “Brainerd lakes” in the search box.